 - Research or project assistantships

 Most Communication Arts departmental awards are made in the form of teaching assistantships.
 These awards are made on the basis of grades, GRE scores, and the applicant’s background and preparation.
-TA compensation ranges from approximately $14,000 to $17,000 per year and includes tuition remission and benefits.
+TA compensation is currently $20,0000 per year, and includes tuition remission and benefits.

-The Department of Communication Arts, unless otherwise indicated, does not require a separate application for financial aid — only the complete application form for admission with [supporting documents ADD LINK HERE].
-The complete application must be received by us no later than December 15th in order to be considered for financial aid.
+The Department of Communication Arts, unless otherwise indicated, does not require a separate application for financial aid — only the complete application form for admission with supporting documents.
+The complete application must be submitted by December 15th in order to be considered for financial aid.

 Fellows are selected in a campus-wide fellowship competition which is open to students in all fields at any stage of graduate study.
 Fellowship awards are announced by offer letters in early March.
-Incoming applicants will automatically be considered for University Fellowships and Chancellor’s Fellowships.
-These fellowships may be for terms from one semester to two years, with stipends in the $18,000 range, with tuition remission and benefits.
+Incoming applicants will automatically be considered for Graduate School Fellowships.
+These fellowships may be for terms from one semester to two years, with stipends in the $10,000 range per semester that include tuition remission and benefits.

 There are special application forms and deadlines, often in the fall, for the fellowship programs (such as National Science Foundation, Foreign Language and Area Studies Program, Fulbright-Hays, Churchill) administered by different federal and non-federal agencies.
 For more information, check Graduate School student funding or your current undergraduate institution.